-This Study Guide is neither a translation of a specific source, nor a book with modern technique interpretations, but a compendium of german sources and where they agree or differ on how to do the various techniques.
+This Study Guide is neither a translation of a specific source, nor is it a book with modern interpretations.
+This is a compendium of german sources and where they agree or differ on how to do the various techniques.
 So if you’re wondering what a Zornhau is and how multiple sources describe it, this book will have the answers.

 The Longsword study guide is also available as an e-book trough the Academy of Historical Arts online shop.